 Triefus said critics have doubted Gucci’s experimentation with digital media platforms such as Facebook in the past.

 “There is the question of whether luxury brands should be active on social media,” Triefus said.
-“Back in 2008, when we opened our Facebook account, I was an intern running a social media account.
+“Back in 2008, when we opened our Facebook account, I had an intern running a social media account.
 We were looked at as potentially doing something wrong, something that wasn’t appropriate for luxury brands.”

 But Gucci now operates and markets its products across multiple social media platforms and has rallied more than 40 million followers on Instagram.